-Chapter standards are located at the beginning of an ICD-10 chapter of the reference book and are applicable throughout that chapter.
+Chapter standards are located at the beginning of an ICD-10 chapter and are applicable throughout that chapter.
 Note that not all chapters will have chapter standards.

 The unique identifiers for chapter standards begin with 'DChS' followed by the chapter numeral, the number of the standard and the title (e.g. DChS.XIX.1: Multiple injuries).